-Savory sausage, perfectly cooked bowtie pasta and mouthwatering veggies combine in my Italian Sausage Soup recipe!
-It is flavorsome and versatile enough for family meals, friendly gatherings, appetizers, or main courses.
+Savory sausage, perfectly cooked pasta, and mouthwatering veggies combine in my Italian Sausage Soup recipe!
+It’s flavorsome and versatile enough for family meals, friendly gatherings, appetizers, or main courses.

 Get ready for a taste of Florence in your kitchen.
-Let’s cook!
+Let’s make this!

 What I Love About This Recipe